Mikkomario/Utopia-Scala/Citadel/README.md

 # Utopia Citadel
 **Citadel** provides database interactions related with user management (based on **Metropolis**).

+## Notice
+I'm not currently actively working on this module, nor using it in my active projects.
+Since the release of this module, I've done a lot of work in the **Vault** module, which is yet to be fully utilized here.
+Expect to see major refactoring once (if) I continue working on this one.

 ## Parent Modules
 - [Utopia Flow](https://github.com/Mikkomario/Utopia-Scala/tree/master/Flow)
 - [Utopia Vault](https://github.com/Mikkomario/Utopia-Scala/tree/master/Vault)